GeneKao/programming-notes/git/README.md

-# Using Git as a Pro
+# Using Git like a Pro

 ## How to use Git, GitLab, Github properly